CodyEthanJordan/CodyEthanJordan.github.io/about.md

 If you're looking for game development projects I keep these on my [itch.io page](https://codyethanjordan.itch.io/).

 Here I have a few posts about physics, including [finding dark matter](galacticCurve) and [working with lasers](monochromatorLives).
 I also think a [lot](chipGame) about [probability](discreteWorld) and [math](closestWithoutGoingOver).

+In my free time I do [fire juggling](firePoi) and run tabletop RPGs.